vivekanandat/cquest-writeups/reverseing/ch3/readme.md

 ![image](https://github.com/user-attachments/assets/55d12f49-1e53-460e-acb4-90425f2ee75d)

-we have a similar if conditions in side check_flag() funciton
+we have a similar if conditions in check_flag() funciton

 lets add a breakpoint and check whats happening